brson/wasm-opt-rs/notes.md

-given these bindings were new and untested and likely to contain unknown bugs, and that the crate imposed new compile-time requirements (a C++17 compiler), client crates might need to quickly backtrack on their adoption of the crate, at least for a period of time while the bugs are shaken out.
+given these bindings were new and untested and likely to contain unknown bugs, and that the crate imposed new compile-time requirements (a C++17 compiler), client crates might need to quickly backtrack on their adoption of the crate, at least for a period of time while bugs are resolved.

 So we gave ourselves some additional requirements: